When you export assets, IDMC creates an export ZIP file that contains the assets that you selected for export.

 2Alternatively, if you edit the policy properties and save the policy, the policy is automatically made exportable.

 You can use the Make All Exportable option to make all the policies exportable in one action.
-This eliminates the need to mark each policy individually, saving you time when managing multiple policies in your organization.
+This option eliminates the need to mark each policy individually, saving you time when managing multiple policies in your organization.

 Export files